 Logic and Language (LoLa)

-Maria Aloni, Anat Ben-David, Raquel Fernández Rovira, Michael Franke, Nina Gierasimczuk, Theo Janssen, Kohei Kishida, Julian Kiverstein, Michiel van Lambalgen, Jaap Maat, Floris Roelofsen, Robert van Rooij, Joshua Sack, Katrin Schulz, Sonja Smets, Martin Stokhof, Frank Veltman, Elliott Wagner.
+Maria Aloni, Anat Ben-David, Arianna Betti, Raquel Fernández Rovira, Michael Franke, Nina Gierasimczuk, Jeroen Groenendijk, Julian Kiverstein, Michiel van Lambalgen, Jaap Maat, Floris Roelofsen, Joshua Sack, Katrin Schulz, Sonja Smets, Martin Stokhof, Frank Veltman.

-Theodora Achourioti, Harald Bastiaanse, Jort Bergfeld, Cian Chartier, Zoé Christoff, Ivano Ciardelli, Inés Crespo, Virginie Fiutek, Paolo Galeazzi, Jordy Jouby, Phong Le, Mathias Madsen, Johannes Marti, Simon Pauw, Riccardo Pinosio, Stefan Pliquett, Angelika Port, Ben Rodenhäuser, Matthijs Westera, Dilek Yamali.
+Theodora Achourioti, Harald Bastiaanse, Jort Bergfeld, Cian Chartier, Zoé Christoff, Ivano Ciardelli, Inés Crespo, Virginie Fiutek, Paolo Galeazzi, Jordy Jouby, Hadil Karawani, Mathias Madsen, Johannes Marti, Simon Pauw, Riccardo Pinosio, Stefan Pliquett, Angelika Port, Ben Rodenhäuser, Matthijs Westera, Dilek Yamali.